 - Annual cash rent payments from farmers.

-That means that the $10,000 you invest will bring you $300-$500 per year (in rent payments) as well as an additional $2400 in net returns upon sale (assuming a 3-year holding period.)
-See more about historic returns below.
+That means that the $10,000 you invest could bring you $300-$500 per year (in rent payments) as well as an additional $2400 in net returns upon sale (assuming a 3-year holding period, although it could be 7-years and net extra compounding) See more about historic returns below.

 After a farm passes AcreTrader’s rigorous selection, the investment process looks like this:

-1 – The farm becomes an LLC entity.
+1 – The farm is purchased by an LLC entity.

-AcreTrader creates a legal entity for each farm – usually an LLC.
+AcreTrader creates a legal entity for each farm – usually a LLC.
 The LLC would own the land, and as an investor – you would own part of that LLC.

 2 – Your investment.